 Selecting an Antibiotic

 If infections may be caused by many different types of bacteria or by bacteria that are not predictably susceptible to antibiotics, a laboratory is asked to identify the infecting bacteria Diagnosis of Infectious Disease Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
-Doctors suspect an infection based on the person's symptoms, physical examination results,... read more from samples of blood, urine, or tissue taken from the person (see Diagnosis of Infectious Disease Diagnosis of Infectious Disease Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
+Doctors suspect an infection based on the person's symptoms, physical examination results,... read more from samples of blood, urine, or tissue taken from the person ( see Diagnosis of Infectious Disease Diagnosis of Infectious Disease Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
 Doctors suspect an infection based on the person's symptoms, physical examination results,... read more ).
 The infecting bacteria are then tested for susceptibility to a variety of antibiotics.
-Results of these tests usually take a day or two and thus cannot guide the initial choice of antibiotic.
+Results of these tests usually take a day or two and thus cannot guide the initial choice of antibiotic if the infection needs to be treated immediately.
 In such cases, doctors typically start treatment with an antibiotic that is effective against the bacteria most likely to be causing the infection.
 When test results are back, doctors change the antibiotic if needed.

 Antibiotics that are effective in the laboratory do not necessarily work in an infected person.
 The effectiveness of the treatment depends on